-The output from cronjob’s are often unceremoniously redirected to /dev/null just to keep them quiet.
+The output from cronjobs is often unceremoniously redirected to /dev/null just to keep them quiet.
 This is a bad practice as you don’t get any feedback when potentially important tasks go wrong.
 (If the task isn’t important, why are you running it on a schedule?)

-systems provides a simple tool called systemd-cat for directing stdout and stderr to the journal.
+systems provide a simple tool called systemd-cat for directing stdout and stderr to the journal.
 Below is a complete example of a simple monthly cron job that will run certbot once every month and save whatever it outputs to the journal under the arbitrary identifier “certbot-cron”.
-A good identifier will make it easier to lookup the output in the journal if you need it later.
+A good identifier will make it easier to look up the output in the journal if you need it later.

 I’ll use the automated TLS certificate renewal program certbot from Let’s Encrypt as the example command throughout this article.
 It serves nicely as an example of something you need to know about if it at some point will return an unsuccessful condition.